nnethercote/Rust-CUDA/guide/src/nvvm/ptxgen.md

 # libintrinsics

-This is the last special module we load, it is simple, it is just a dumping ground for random wrapper functions we need to define that `cuda_std` or the codegen needs.
+This is the last special module we load, it is simple, it is just a dumping ground for random wrapper functions we need to define that `cuda_std` or the codegen backend needs.
 You can find the LLVM IR definition for it in the codegen directory called `libintrinsics.ll`.
 All of its functions should be declared with the `__nvvm_` prefix.

 # Compilation